kaapana/kaapana/docs/source/getting_started/deployment.rst

 You may be asked the following questions:

-1. *Please enter the credentials for the Container-Registry:*

-   Use the credentials to your own registry or the ones provided to you by the Kaapana team.
+1. *server domain (FQDN):*

+   You should enter the **domain, hostname or IP-address** where the server is accessible from client workstations.
+   **Keep in mind, that valid SSL-certificates are only working with FQDN domains.**

 2. *Enable GPU support?*

    Answer *yes* if you have a Nvidia GPU, installed drivers and enabled GPU for Microk8s.

-3. *Please enter the domain (FQDN) of the server.*
+3. *Please enter the credentials for the Container-Registry:*

-   You should enter the **domain, hostname or IP-address** where the server is accessible from client workstations.
-   **Keep in mind, that valid SSL-certificates are only working with FQDN domains.**

-4. *Which <platform-name> version do you want to deploy?:*

-   Specify the version you want to deploy.
+   Use the credentials to your own registry or the ones provided to you by the Kaapana team.

 The script will stop and **wait** until the platform is deployed.
 Since all Docker containers must be downloaded, this may take some time (~15 min).